-- Under the first option, a country could provide for a monetary threshold that establishes a de minimis level of net interest expense below which an entity will not be required to apply a general interest limitation rule.
-This threshold should apply to the aggregate net interest deductions in all group entities in a country.
-As a result, an entity with deductible net interest expense (above the monetary threshold) would come within the group-wide interest allocation rule.
-The entity could deduct interest expense up to an interest cap that is equal to an allocated portion of the group's net third party interest expense, based on a measure of earnings or assets.
-A country may allow disallowed interest expense to be carried forward and set against unused interest cap in a future period. - Under the second option, entities with levels of deductible interest expense above any monetary threshold would come within a fixed ratio test, whereby an entity would be able to claim relief for deductible net interest expense up to a fixed percentage of its earnings or assets.
-To be effective in addressing base erosion and profit shifting and to remove the risk of entities gearing up and claiming further interest deductions to the point where the fixed ratio is reached, this ratio should still be at a level that is lower than that which is currently applied in many countries.
-The rule would be subject to an exception under which entities in more highly leveraged groups may apply a carve-out so that where an entity's ratio is (i) higher than the fixed ratio, but (ii) does not exceed the ratio of its group, the entity does not need to apply the fixed ratio rule.
+Option 2: Entities with levels of deductible interest expense above any monetary threshold would come within a fixed-ratio test, whereby an entity would be able to claim relief for deductible net interest expense up to a fixed percentage of its earnings or assets.
+To be effective in addressing BEPS and to remove the risk of entities gearing up and claiming further interest deductions to the point where the fixed ratio is reached, this ratio should still be at a level lower than that currently applied in many countries.
+The rule would be subject to an exception under which entities in more highly leveraged groups may apply a carve-out so that where an entity's ratio is (1) higher than the fixed ratio, but (2) does not exceed the ratio of its group, the entity does not need to apply the fixed ratio rule.
 Again, disallowed interest expense may be carried forward and set off against unused interest cap in a future period.